Minna1998/Althorithm-I---princeton/Deques and Randomized Queues/README.md

 1. resizing array: resize() is a linear-time funtion
 2. single-linked list: AddLast() and MoveFirst() will not be constant time
 so I choose **Double-linkded list**
+## implementation
+1. To make 'size()' and 'isEmpty()' cost constant time, add a variant 'n' in the constructor, standing for the number of elements in the deque.